NicolasAuber/Udacity_OSM/Sample_Project.md

 ### Other Ideas of Improvement
 Other problems, which could modify our data analysis, will not be dealt with in that project:
 - The postal codes and city names completeness.
 Indeed, during the audit, it has been observed some missing data.
+This update will have to go through the street name and to identify them against the street names available in official databases coming from INSEE (Instit National de la Statistique et des Etudes Economiques) such as SIRENE or BAN for instance or coming from other map datasets.
+In addition, if those data are not specific to Reims, this task might become more difficult due to the reason that many street names are quite common and may exist for different cities.
 - The validity of all the tags in accordance with https://wiki.openstreetmap.org/wiki/Map_Features
 Other data will not be cleaned as they are not analyzed.
 For instance phone numbers.